Crowds protest death of man after arrest by Baltimore police

 They could be seen raising their hands in the air, in what has become a protest sign since the August 2014 death of Michael Brown by a white police officer in Ferguson, Missouri.

 Some witnesses said Brown, an unarmed 18-year-old black man, had put his hands in the air and said "Don't shoot" before he was killed.
-A U.S. Justice Department report later said it could not confirm those accounts and said they were not credible.
+The U.S. Justice Department in a report later said it could not confirm those accounts and said they were not credible.

 In the Baltimore case, a Justice Department spokeswoman said: "Based on preliminary information, the Department of Justice has officially opened this matter and is gathering information to determine whether any prosecutable civil rights violation occurred."